 - determining whether there are deficiencies in our business management practices, including in consultation with our internal auditor or the independent auditor, and making recommendations to the board of directors to improve such practices; - determining whether certain acts of an office holder not in accordance with his or her fiduciary duty owed to the Company are extraordinary or material and to approve such acts and certain related party transactions (including transactions in which an office holder has a personal interest) and whether such transaction is extraordinary or material under the Companies Law (see "-Approval of Related Party Transactions Under Israeli Law" below); - determining procedures for a competitive process, or other procedures, before approving related party transactions with controlling shareholders, even if such transactions are deemed by the audit committee not to be extraordinary transactions.
-This process is to be supervised by the audit committee, or any person authorized for such supervision, or via any other method approved by the audit committee; - determining the approval process for transactions that are not negligible, as well as determine which types of transactions would require the approval of the audit committee.
+This process is to be supervised by the audit committee, or any person authorized for such supervision, or via any other method approved by the audit committee; - determining whether or not to approve acts or transactions that require the audit committee's approval pursuant to the Companies Law.

+- determining the approval process for transactions that are not negligible, as well as determine which types of transactions would require the approval of the audit committee.
 Non-negligible transactions are defined as related party transactions with a controlling shareholder, or in which the controlling shareholder has a personal interest, even if they are deemed by the audit committee not to be extraordinary transactions but which have also been classified by the audit committee as non-negligible transactions; - where the board of directors approves the work plan of the internal auditor, to examine such work plan before its submission to the board and propose amendments thereto; - examining our internal controls and internal auditor's performance, including whether the internal auditor has sufficient resources and tools to dispose of its responsibilities; - examining the scope of our auditor's work and compensation and submitting a recommendation with respect thereto to our board of directors or shareholders, depending on which of them is considering the appointment of our auditor; and - establishing procedures for the handling of employees' complaints as to deficiencies in the management of our business and the protection to be provided to such employees.